-Reward Financial and Operational Performance Place a Significant Portion of Compensation at Risk Based on Achievement of Performance Goals Align the Interests of NEOs with those of our Stockholders Attract, Retain and Incentivize Highly Skilled and Performance- Oriented Talent --- --- -- --
+Reward Financial and Place a Significant Align the Interests of Attract, Retain and Operational Portion of Compensation NEOs with those of our Incentivize Highly Skilled Performance at Risk Based on Stockholders and Performance- Achievement of Oriented Talent Performance Goals

 Consistent with these goals, our compensation program has been designed with a view toward linking a significant portion of each NEO's compensation to their individual performance and our performance over both short- and long-term periods.
 Please see Compensation Discussion and Analysis beginning on page 54 and the related Executive Compensation Tables beginning on page 72 for additional details about our executive compensation program including information about our NEOs' compensation for 2022.